VPPranav/HPC-Accelerated-Image-Processing-OpenMP-Multi-Threading-Performance-Benchmark-Serial-vs-Parallel-/README.md

-# Efficient Image Processing with Multi-Threading: Performance Benchmarking using OpenMP (Serial vs Parallel)
+# HPC-Accelerated Image Processing: OpenMP Multi-Threading Performance Benchmark (Serial vs Parallel)

 This project implements and compares **serial** and **parallel (OpenMP)** image-processing pipelines in C.
 It processes a directory of images, applies a fixed sequence of filters, and records detailed **performance metrics** (wall-clock time, CPU time, and CPU cycles) for both versions.
 The results are exported as JSON files for further analysis and visualization.